TinyNova/elasticulize-cli/README.md

 Migrations can be sync or async.
 If you need to perform an async task, the function must return a promise.
 example:

 ***20180929121903-create-users-index.js***
+Here is an example of a migration that creates an index.
+A client is passed to you function.
 Up/Down expect a promise returned if performing an async task.
 Since client.indices.create/delete return a promise, so for ease of use, just return that.
 ```javascript
 'use strict';
 module.exports = {